alexyuly/chil/README.md

 not: type
 ```

-### 2.2 Layout source files
+### 2.2 Schema source files

-The required layout source file for a given component is expressed as a YAML document with a dictionary mapping names of inputs to references to streams.
+The required schema source file for a given component is expressed as a YAML document with a dictionary mapping names of inputs to references to streams.

 #### 2.2.1 References to streams